sharma-dikshit/GettingStarted/README.md

 ### Task 2 : Creating a message box in C# (wpf)

-- The folder names wpfDemo contains the logic for that
+- The folder named wpfDemo contains the logic for that

 ###  Task 3 :Write a C# function and use it in a C++ program